matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 so that users can only see transactions where their address is equal to the `msg.sender`.

-You can fully customize the types by editing the `zksync-era/private-rpc/src/permissions/yaml-parser.ts` file.
+You can fully customize the types and their access logic by editing the `zksync-era/private-rpc/src/permissions/yaml-parser.ts` file.